top of page

 DIGITAL GAUGES

-- Are electronic gauges that read depth with a transducer, which varies the electricity it transmits depending on the pressure exerted on it.
+- Are electronic gauges that read depth with a transducer, which varies the electricity it transmits depending on the pressure exerted.
 These provide a digital display.
-There offer the highest degree of accuracy, and are used in dive computers to determine depth.
+These offer the highest accuracy and are used in dive computers to determine depth.

 SUBMERSIBLE PRESSURE GAUGES